ACTEA-Erasmus/m2c4-aplc/Ad06/Subchapter05.md

 ## Specific designed procedure elements

-Not al the thinkprocess can be collected with standard procedures.
+Not all the think process can be collected with standard procedures.
 It's often necessary to design specific procedures and procedure elements.
-One of these following analyse methods gets applied to determine the strategy:
+One of these following analysis methods gets applied to determine the strategy:
 - GRAFCET
 - Flowchart
 - Mathematical formulas
-- Operationscheme
+- Operation schemes
-- selection controllers and explanation of controlparameters
+- Selection controllers and explanation of control parameters